What your responsibilities are

 - how you want to communicate

-- when you might want to meet with them.
+- when you want to meet with them.

 You can ask someone you trust to help you communicate with your provider and to be there any time you contact your provider.
 This could be a friend, family member or support person.

-You might talk about your goals, how their services can help you work towards your goals and who will support you.
+You might talk about your goals, how their services can help you work towards your goals and who’ll support you.

 You can ask your provider to explain things you don’t understand.
 For example, a document like a service agreement.